 Location: specify the Location name that was configured exclusively for this Transcoder.

 Use Vantage for Transcoding: this option should be disabled as VideoLX setup does not use Vantage.
-Rest of the options on the page will be disabled as these relate to a Vantage machine only.
+The rest of the options on the page will be disabled as these relate to a Vantage machine only.

 Click Save.
 If the values are valid then these are saved.
 The Transcoder is registered with the Zoom Server and is ready to use.